 We love to hear from our patients and potential patients regarding any questions, concerns or comments they may have.
 We’ve compiled a list of questions we regularly receive.
 If you have a question not answered here, please be sure to contact us.

-How does Dr. Spaniel keep up-to-date on all of the current techniques and materials?
+How does your office keep up-to-date on all of the current techniques, materials and technology?

 How do I know when it’s time to come in for a check-up?

 At each appointment, we offer to schedule the next re-care visit.
 If you choose not to schedule at that time, we will send you a reminder card.
 Periodically, our appointment system checks for patients who are overdue for their next visit, and we send overdue reminder cards.
 Of course, you should always call us if you are having any pain, swelling or other concern with your mouth.

 At what age should my children first see a dentist?

 We recommend scheduling the first visit at around age one.
 We will teach you how to take care of your child’s dental health and prevent dental disease in the future.

 Yes, we gladly accept referrals from any existing patients.
 We are happy to treat your family and friends, and we genuinely appreciate your confidence in encouraging them to visit us for their dental care.